whoshyam/maxim-cookbooks/go/observability-online-eval/azure/README.md

 ### Using Middleware (Easy to integrate)

-The `openai/withTransport.go` example shows how to set up integration with middleware.
+The `withTransport.go` example shows how to set up integration with middleware.

 For this, you just have to pass MaximOpenAITransport while creating the Azure client.